What is Ethereum? Complete Guide 2026 for Beginners

 Market risks:

-- Extreme volatility: ETH can lose 50% in weeks (or double)
+- Extreme volatility: ETH can lose 50% in a few weeks (or double)

 - Bitcoin correlation: often follows BTC movements